 Theorem 1.
 In case of partial admission, the stationary probability vectors

 3.2.
 The Case of Complete Rejection Discipline

-Lemma 2.
-Infinitesimal generatorof the Markov chain in the case of complete rejection discipline has the following block structure:
+of the Markov chainin the case of complete rejection discipline has the following block structure:

 The proof of the Lemma is analogous to the proof of the previous Lemma and takes into account the fact that the number of customers in the system does not change when the number of customers in an arriving batch exceeds the number of free servers.

 Theorem 2.
 In case of complete admission discipline, the stationary probability vectors

 3.4.
 The Case of an Infinite Size of a Buffer